mdzihad89/Heart-Disease-Prediction/README.md

 # Heart Disease Prediction App
-A Simple Heart Disease Prediction App 📱 built to demonstrate use of Machine Learning Model and Flask Api Deploy.
+A Simple Flutter Application Heart Disease Prediction App 📱 built to demonstrate use of Machine Learning Model and Flask Api .

 <br />